phnx-im/docs/src/spec/queuing_service.md

 ### User record management endpoints

-Endpoints for management of pseudonymous and non-pseudonymous user records.
-Note that pseudonymous user record is deleted with its last client record.
+Endpoints for management of QS user records.
+Note that a QS user record is deleted with its last QS client record.

-#### Create new pseudonymous user record
+#### Create new QS user record

-Create a new pseudonymous user record, as well as a first client record.
+Create a new QS user record, as well as a first QS client record.

 ```rust
 struct CreateUserRecordParams {